The heart and soul of your APIS application is its

 modules, so we recommend to

-put the Relations module at the top of the apps list:
+put the relations module at the top of the apps list:

 INSTALLED_APPS = ["apis_core.relations"] + INSTALLED_APPS